World

 thing in life.
 We need to reconstruct society and change its

-values, so that character and not possession of wealth, title
+values so that character, and not the possession of wealth,

-or birth, will be the true test of merit.
-We need a Spiritual
+title or birth, will be the true test of merit.
+We need a spiritual

 toward total selflessness'.